Pork Recipes Slow Cooker

 Instructions

-• Place pork chunks into a large bowl, and sprinkle with flour, salt, and black pepper.
+• Place pork chunks into a large bowl and sprinkle with flour, salt, and black pepper.
 Use kitchen tongs to toss and coat evenly.

-• Add the wine to the skillet to deglaze it, scrape the bits from the bottom and add the liquid to the slow cooker.
+• Add the wine to the skillet to deglaze it, scrape the bits from the bottom, and add the liquid to the slow cooker.

-• Add carrots, celery, potatoes, and frozen peas.
+• Add carrots, celery, potatoes, and frozen peas to the slow cooker.

-• Add bay leaves and season with salt and pepper.
+• Pour the remaining beef broth on top.
+Add bay leaves and season with salt and pepper.

 • Cover and cook on LOW for 7-8 hours.